-FACT carry out fundraising and advocacy for Leprosy Mission, and East, Old and Inverarity always host the annual coffee morning and work with members from other churches across town.
+East, Old and Inverarity carry out fundraising and advocacy for Leprosy Mission and we always host the annual coffee morning with help from members from other churches across town.

 FACT

 East, Old and Inverarity (EOI) are members of Forfar Action for Churches Together (FACT) a local ecumenical grouping.
 FACT has not been very active over recent years following Covid-19 and the restructuring of local churches due to reforms within the national church, but it is now up and running again and we at EOI are active members within that.